Chilliwack (band)

-Chilliwack is a Canadian rock band centred on the singer and guitarist Bill Henderson.
-They were active from 1970 to 1988; Henderson re-formed the band in 1997.
-The band started off with a progressive rock sound that incorporated elements of folk, indigenous, jazz and blues, before moving towards a more straight-ahead hard rock/pop rock sound by the mid-70s.
-Their six best-selling songs were "My Girl (Gone, Gone, Gone)", "I Believe", "Whatcha Gonna Do", "Fly at Night", "Crazy Talk", and "Lonesome Mary".
+Chilliwack is a Canadian rock band centered on the singer and guitarist Bill Henderson.
+They were active from 1966 to 1988; Henderson re-formed the band in 1997.
+The band started off with a progressive rock sound that incorporated elements of folk, indigenous, jazz and blues, before moving towards a more straight-ahead hard rock/pop rock sound by the mid-1970s.
+Their six best-selling songs were "My Girl (Gone, Gone, Gone)", "I Believe", "Whatcha Gonna Do", "Fly at Night", "Crazy Talk" and "Lonesome Mary".
 The band's line-up has changed many times.

 History

 The band originated in Vancouver, British Columbia.
 The members of the C-FUN Classics changed the band's name to The Collectors when Bill Henderson joined in 1966.
 Their psychedelic self-titled debut album yielded the minor hit "Lydia Purple".
 Their second album was based on the musical score written by the band for Grass and Wild Strawberries, a stage play by Canadian playwright George Ryga.

 Vocalist Howie Vickers left the Collectors in 1969; the remaining members formed the band Chilliwack in 1970, Chilliwack being a Salish term meaning "valley of many streams" and the name of a city east of Vancouver in the Fraser Valley.
-Chilliwack released its debut album Chilliwack, in 1970.
+Chilliwack released its debut album, Chilliwack, in 1970.

 Lead guitarist Bill Henderson led the remaining former Collectors members: Glenn Miller (bass, guitar, backing vocals), Ross Turney (drums) and Claire Lawrence (flute, saxophone, keyboards, backing vocals); while he provided most of the vocals and did most of the composing.
 During 1970, Miller briefly left the band, who were joined on the road by Robbie King (keyboards, bass) and played at Expo '70 in Japan and other gigs across Canada.

-In 1971 bassist Rick Kilburn played live with Chilliwack for a short time before Miller returned later that same year when Lawrence departed.
+In 1971, bassist Rick Kilburn played live with Chilliwack for a short time before Miller returned later that same year when Lawrence departed.
 New member Howard Froese (guitar, keyboards, backing vocals) joined in 1973.